Macchi C.205 Veltro: Background

-The first 100 Veltro Serie I were solely armed with machine guns, however, many aircraft were also fitted with the 20 mm MG 151 cannon.
+The first 100 Veltro Serie I were solely armed with machine guns, although many aircraft were also fitted with the 20 mm MG 151 cannon.
 There were no Serie II built, but 150 Serie III were ordered, which were fitted with wing cannons as a standard.

 Some delay was incurred by the necessity of re-engineering the aircraft's forward fuselage, leading to several months passing before the "205N" was flight-capable.
 On 1 November 1942, the C.205N1 made its first flight; at this point, the armament consisting of a single 20 mm cannon that fired through the propeller hub along with four cowling-mounted 12.7 mm (.5 in) Breda-SAFAT machine guns for which it carried 300–400 and 1,400 rounds of ammunition respectively.
 This configuration allowed for a higher ceiling at the cost of a reduced speed [629 km/h].
 The better aerodynamics (with a longer and more streamlined rear fuselage) provided an advantage over the Macchi C.205V/MG151 [620 km/h].

 On 19 May 1943, the second prototype, designated C.205N2, took place; during testing, it reportedly attained 628 km/h, which was marginally slower than the C.205N1 with a correspondingly longer time to reach its operational altitude.
 It was equipped with a single engine-mounted 20 mm cannon, a pair of wing-mounted 20 mm cannon and two fuselage-mounted 12.7 mm (.5 in) machine guns.
 The ammunition load comprised 600 or more 12.7 mm (.5 in) rounds and a maximum of around 900 20 mm rounds which was much heavier than that carried by the C.205N1 and more than that of the Reggiane and the Fiat which carried 490–550 and 650 20 mm rounds respectively.
 Although 1,200 aircraft were ordered, the design was abandoned due to the Italian armistice.

 The N-series aircraft should have performed better than the C.205V but Macchi test pilot Guido Carestiato noted that their flying characteristics were inferior to the lighter and more agile C.205 Veltro.
 The later series also experienced overheating while climbing.